stanfordpython/python-assignments/assign2/README.md

 In the case of a tie (i.e. two classes that have the same start and end times), choose the class that comes first in the file.

-The correct set of classes in chronological order will provide you with a token that you will then use to unlock the puzzle_2.zip to continue in your quest.
+The correct set of classes in chronological order will provide you with a token that will unlock `dna.zip`, so you can continue in your quest.

-Before you move on to part two however, be sure to fill out the form that is linked in the completed.txt file so we know how far along you are.

 ### Solve the Crime

+**Immediately after unzipping `dna.zip`, you should fill out the form linked in `completed-knightschool.txt` so we know how far along you are.**

-Now that you have your schedule for next quarter, you realize you have a lab that you need to complete in order to pass a Bio Lab.
-Solve the DNA puzzle and sum together the answers to the problems in dna.txt to get the password that unlocks the final test.
+Now that you have your schedule for next quarter, you're ready to embark on your quest.
+Unfortunately, there's a challenge in the way, and you'll need to use your Python skills to advance.
+Solve the puzzle to yield the password to unlock `grail.zip`.
+More instructions are available in the `README.md` inside `dna.zip`.

-Before you move on make sure you fill out the *different* form that is linked in the completed.txt file in second puzzle folder so we know how far along you are.

 ### The Final Piece

-Now that you have your password you can unlock the final level.
-The zip file in your assign2 directory will only open with your password and can only be attempted 10 times.
-Tread lightly.

-Now that you have your final piece of the puzzle solve the final puzzle to determine where your prize will be located.
-As always, fill out the third form in the final folder to let us know how far along you are.
+**Immediately after unzipping `grail.zip`, you should fill out the form linked in `completed-dna.txt` so we know how far along you are.**

-Once you have reached the final location take a picture and send it to us so we know you have completed the gauntlet.
+Having completed the previous challenges, you're now almost to the holy grail, the grand prize.
+Read through the `README.md` for detailed instructions, and don't hesitate to ask questions on Piazza if you get stuck.

+*Note: this final puzzle requires you to seek the holy grail at a physical spot on campus, so you should not wait until Saturday afternoon to start this piece.*

 ## The Hint Machine

-We've included in the starter files a `mystery.cpython-34.pyc` file.
+We've included in the starter files a `mystery.pyc` file.
 This file represents a byte-compiled Python file (compiled using CPython 3.4).
-If you're stuck, you can attempt to glean a useful hint towards the puzzles by
+If you're stuck, you can attempt to glean a useful hint towards the puzzles by codebreaking the symbols exported by this module.

 The `mystery` module represented by the `.pyc` file can be imported into the python interpreter or into your own script.
 The `mystery` module contains a `hint` function that takes some number and type of parameters.
 Use the hints given by the python compiler, the function itself, and your own introspection skills to figure out what to pass into this mystery function to obtain your next hint.